widged/d3js-bookmarks/README.md

 To help browse/edit bookmarks in different area, I wrote an electron app, backed with a [nedb](https://github.com/louischatriot/nedb) format.

-In this repo, I share any d3js related bookmark that points to some online resource.
-Data have been converted to a tsv format, to reduce file size.
+In this repo, I share any d3js related bookmark that points to some online resource (I have removed any bookmarks that points to my file system).
+Data have been converted to a `tsv` format, to reduce file size.

 An explorer app is provided - https://widged.github.io/d3js-bookmarks/app.html

-I am using it to experiment with coding with es6 without dependencies, without the need to transpile or hot reload during development.
+I have given a try to coding with es6 without dependencies, without the need to transpile or hot reload during development.
 The only dependency is `babel-cli` to convert es6 code to es5 to support older browsers.
+(The latest versions of Chrome and Safari can run the [es6 code](https://widged.github.io/d3js-bookmarks/app-dev.html), without any pre- or post-processing).